 The speed of change accelerated.
 Technology was in hyperdrive.
 Then came a thing called the Internet.
 I had to buy and install Netscape to use it.
 After I got connected, there wasn’t much going on, but it was cool to just roam around.
 Mostly, you bumped into other people looking for something interesting.
 And then came AOL.

 You could send electronic mail — email — if you had a friends with computers.
 You sent them messages over old copper telephone wires and everything happened in slow motion.

 Just getting on to the Internet could take … well, let me put it this way.
 Turn on the computer.
 Turn on the modem.
 Go to the kitchen.
 Prepare dinner.
 Cook dinner.
 Serve dinner.
 Eat dinner.
 Clean up everything.
 By the time you got back to your computer, you might have actually managed to connect to something.
 Or not.

-Then suddenly AOL popped into existence.
-I got a really fast modem.
-It ran at a whopping 2400 BPS!
+Then suddenly there were ISPs popping up all over the place.
+I got a super fast modem that ran at a whopping 2400 BPS!
 Imagine that.
 I worked in California from my home office in Boston.
 Cool!
 Telecommuting was the cat’s pajamas.